Home

 2. Competition

 Naturally, bricks-and-mortar and online retailers have to integrate aspects of the ideal shopping experience into their customer journeys.
-The good news is that technologies like augmented reality (AR) can help with this.
+This relates to prioritizing the omnichannel experience as discussed above.
+At the heart of this is ensuring that your furniture business is not left behind as others embrace this shift.

 Other financial metrics to consider for furniture businesses